snabbco/snabb/README.md

 It would be nice to be API compatible with other projects, especially Luaposix, luasocket, nixio.
 I should have probably looked at these before I started, but things can be changed.
 Startde some nixio compatibility, in progress.

+### Performance

+If you want the highest performance, allocate and pass your own buffers, as obviously allocation is expensive.
+Also, use the constants, not string values, as these need parsing which is slow.
+Check the output of `luajit -jv` to see what is going on and let me know if there are any issues that need fixes for NYI functions.
+You should be able to get native C like performance.

 ### Issues

 Siginfo support in sigaction not there yet, as confused by the kernel API.